Call for Abstracts

-Interested presenters are requested to submit abstracts of between 150-175 words as attached documents no later than March 15, 2023.
+Interested presenters are requested to submit abstracts of between 150-175 words as an attached PDF no later than March 28, 2025.
 Send your abstract to:

 Roger Grace, workshop organizer and chairman, at [email protected]